I was fortunate to be able to correspond with Alice Miller after I read her books. Here are selected letters that we wrote to one another.

 I used to be a big fan of yours, but after I read Alice Miller’s books I realized that your show is a big illusion.
 You and your viewers are running from and avoiding personal truths and repressed painful emotions of the little girls/boys inside you.
 I have stopped distracting myself with TV shows that don’t give the full story, the whole truth, or give misleading information.
 Most people on TV are very articulate and say very seductive words that act like drugs that keep us numb, distracting us from facing our painful truths and from feeling our repressed painful emotions.

-Have you read the book the The Body Never Lies: The Lingering Effects of Cruel Parenting, by Alice Miller?
+Have you read the book The Body Never Lies: The Lingering Effects of Cruel Parenting, by Alice Miller?
 Your body is telling your truth through symptoms.
 The reason you keep coming back to the weight issue is because you are not taking the time to pay attention and feel the repressed, painful emotions of the little girl inside you.

 I wish you much courage,